 Also, these lies about saturated fat as a nutritional demon spawned a whole industry of low-fat food products full of refined flours and sugar.

-In fact, some research suggests that saturated fat may even prevent coronary artery disease (5).
+In fact, some research suggests that saturated fat may even be protective (5).

-Conversely, the foods that we replaced saturated fat with cause death and destruction.
+Conversely, the foods that we replaced saturated fat with cause serious problems.